CAMmag logo

 MZV Cambridge

-While MZV was supplying export models for sale in the US under Safari branding, it was also producing models for its home market… Our MZV Cambridge is stamped with frame serial 10112-SS, which dates it to about 1975, and lots of aspects of its mid-70s’ styling would certainly still appeal today.
+While MZV was supplying export models for sale in the US under Safari branding, it was also producing models for its home market… Our MZV Cambridge is stamped with frame serial 10112-SS, which dates it to 1978, and lots of aspects of its late-70s’ styling would certainly still appeal today.
 It really has the look of a custom street-cruiser, which would probably now be popularly called a ‘Bobber’.

 The Verlicchi frame looks street-tough, and the tele-forks with nice alloy yokes give the front-end a smart and sharp face with the small headlamp, and what rebel-rider even needs a speedo?
 The chrome-plated rear suspension units look as if they came from a much heavier motor cycle, and give the back of the bike a strong impression.
 Then the wheels, wow!
 No way do they look like they’re from a typical moped!
 A 2.75×16 tyre up front and 3.50×16 on the rear!
 They’re just so custom!